How to grow Dahlias

 Left to their own devices, dahlias produce a mass of buds and flowers and soon become uncontrollable, their very tiny, poor blossoms often becoming single by the end of the season.
 If you need small-flowered dahlias, grow special small-flowered varieties.

-Lifting and Storing Ideally this is done once frost has blackened the foliage.
+Ideally, this is done once frost has blackened the foliage.
 If, however, the autumn continues without frost, it does no harm to lift dahlias in late October and early November.
 Only in the mildest of places, in very sheltered situations or during unusually gentle winters can dahlias be left out of doors in the ground all winter.
 They can be put into a clamp in the same way as potatoes, but the disadvantage here is that they may be killed if the weather becomes very severe.
 Furthermore, you cannot examine them for signs of rotting or put them in the greenhouse to take cuttings.

 To lift dahlia roots, first cut off the stems just above soil level.
 Then lift by prising in a circle with a broad-tined fork, working well away from the stems.
 After lifting the roots clear of the soil, pick off as much adhering earth as possible.
 Then place the roots upside down in a well-ventilated greenhouse, frame or shed for at least a fortnight.
 During this period they will lose excess moisture and by the time the remaining soil becomes dust dry, they will be ready to be put into winter storage.
 There they should be covered with sacks or straw at night if frost threatens.
 Only in very wet autumns should artificial heat be used, never exceeding 70°F (21°C).

-Before placing them in store, retrim the stems as low as possible, without actually cutting into the tubers.
+Before placing them in the store, retrim the stems as low as possible, without actually cutting into the tubers.
 Retie the labels on one of the tubers, because in store the stems will become paper dry and will actually drop off.
 Most dahlia roots need no covering in store, and in fact, a frequent cause of loss during the winter is covering them up, putting them away in a cupboard and forgetting about them until the spring.
-Lay them on racks in a frost-proof shed, cellar, or in a greenhouse which can be kept frost free.
+Lay them on racks in a frost-proof shed, cellar, or in greenhouse which can be kept frost free.
 Straw bales provide good frost protection.

-Very tiny tubers, however, should be covered in boxes or pots with materiall such as garden soil or sand.
+Very tiny tubers, however, should be covered in boxes or pots with material such as garden soil or sand.
 During the winter, sprinkle the surface with water very occasionally if it gets dust dry, but avoid giving sufficient water to start the tubers into growth.
 A good temperature to aim at in store is 40-50°F (4-10°C); failing that, it should never fall below 34°F (1°C) nor exceed 50°F (10°C).
-If you have to store them in a warm place, shrivelling is likely, so all tubers must then be covered with sand or soil in boxes, but keep the boxes separated and put only one layer of tubers in each box.
+If you have to store them in a warm place, shriveling is likely, so all tubers must then be covered with sand or soil in boxes, but keep the boxes separated and put only one layer of tubers in each box.
 Avoid any store that is subject to drips or draughts, or is so airtight that it encourages fungus rot.

-Pests and diseases As a general precaution, always spray dahlias with insecticides every three weeks during the season of growth, including those growing in the greenhouse and frame.
+As a general precaution, always spray dahlias with insecticides every three weeks during the season of growth, including those growing in the greenhouse and frame.

-Sometimes the soil becomes infected with verticillium wilt, when the stock must be burnt and a fresh growing site found.
+Sometimes the soil becomes infected with verticillium wilt when the stock must be burnt and a fresh growing site found.
 Cauliflower-like outgrowths, due to crown gall, also mean that affected stock must be destroyed, but it is slow 3 to spread and healthy stock can still be grown in the same ground.

-A common leaf disease, especially in humid summers, is dahlia leaf spot, causing light green ringed spots which later turn brown.
+A common leaf disease, especially in humid summers, is the dahlia leaf spot, causing light green ringed spots which later turn brown.
 In this event, treat the leaves with zineb.

 Plants are sometimes attacked by virus diseases, of which light green patches or yellowing bands up the veins and perhaps dark green blisters on the leaves are symptoms.
 A more certain sign is dwarfing of the plant, which becomes very close-jointed and bushy, producing small flowers.
-Burn stock affected in this way, for there is no cure at present.
+Burn stock is affected in this way, for there is no cure at present.